 Similarly, the kitchen is still seen as the heart of the home, and this needs to make the right impact on your potential buyers.
 Old units and worn worktops are a big negative and should be replaced, or at least refurbished, before you put your home on the market.

 Fortunately, in both cases, you should easily make your money back.
-HSBC found that a new kitchen adds around £5,000 to the asking price, while a new bathroom can add as much as £3,500, so as long as you keep below these budgets, you won’t lose out.
+HSBC found that a new kitchen adds around £5,000 to the property value, while a new bathroom can add as much as £3,500.
+So, in theory, as long as you keep below these budgets, you won’t lose out.

 While extending and expanding your home may not be necessary to facilitate a sale, a bigger floor space and increased flexibility will be a big plus that could give you that all important edge over other properties in the immediate area.
 Extending your home on one or two floors, converting the loft or adding a conservatory, will all make your home bigger and more attractive.